briandowns/Dictu/docs/docs/modules.md

 #### User created scripts

-When you wish to import another Dictu script, you use the import keyword.
+When you wish to import another Camus script, you use the import keyword.
 This takes an optional identifier which will be the identifier of the module being imported.
 This is different to importing from the standard library as a string path is passed rather than an identifier.
 The path to the module is relative to the importing scripts location, not where the process is executed.